SHAREHOLDER ALERT: Levi & Korsinsky Notifies Acelyrin, Inc.(SLRN) Investors Of A Class Action Lawsuit And Upcoming Deadline

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
-13, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Acelyrin, Inc. ("Acelyrin" or the "Company") (NASDAQ: SLRN) of a class action securities lawsuit.
+Korsinsky, LLP notifies investors in Acelyrin, Inc. ("Acelyrin" or the "Company") (NASDAQ: SLRN ) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Acelyrin investors who were adversely affected by alleged securities fraud between May 4, 2023 and September 11, 2023.
 Follow the link below to get more information and be contacted by a member of our team: